lennardv2/hey-chatgpt-cli/README.md

 ```
 hey
 ```
-To use Hey, simply type in your question or command and Hey will generate the appropriate shell command or file for you.
+To use Hey, simply type in your question or command and Hey will start a chat session and generate commands.
+It always asks to confirm before execution.

+(More will follow...)

 ## Requirements